danielwhite/microlisp/README.md

 # microlisp

 Microlisp is a Lisp interpreter.
-It's primarly a toy, and is a work in progress.
+It's primarily a toy, and is a work in progress.

 Its initial definition is based on McCarthy's ["A Micro-Manual for Lisp: Not the Whole Truth"](_doc/Micro-Manual_for_LISP.pdf).